 We also found the PowerSpeed to be a bit on the louder side, measuring in at 76 dBa.
 There were louder vacuums in our lineup, but most were quieter.

 For our handling metric, we scored the PowerSpeed on its maneuverability, how well it cleaned stairs, and how easy it was to push or pull across different types of floor.

-While this vacuum cleaner doesn't have a particularly long reach with the hose, we do like how light it is.
-The PowerSpeed weighs just a tiny bit more than 10 pounds, making it much lighter than the majority of the vacuums we tested — and much easier to haul up or down stairs as well.
+While this vacuum cleaner doesn't have a particularly long reach with the hose, we like how light it is.
+The PowerSpeed weighs just a tiny bit more than 10 pounds, making it much lighter than most of the vacuums we tested — and much easier to haul up or down stairs.

-Unfortunately, this vacuum also has a bit of a box-shaped brush roll housing and doesn't have any sort of swivel steering, making it less agile than some of its competitors.
+Unfortunately, this vacuum also has a bit of a box-shaped brush roll housing and doesn't have any swivel steering, making it less agile than some of its competitors.

 Hard Surface Cleaning

 We resumed rating and ranking the cleaning performance of each vacuum for this metric, now focusing on hard floors.
 For this series of tests, we used a section of wood laminate floor with the same four types of messes as our carpet cleaning metric.
 Regrettably, the PowerSpeed didn't do particularly well here.